pshadow/html5-css-omnifood/README.md

 # html5-css-omnifood
-A Responsive website for the course "Design and Develop a Killer Website Using HTML5 and CSS3".
+A responsive website for the course "Design and Develop a Killer Website Using HTML5 and CSS3".

 Reference https://www.udemy.com/design-and-develop-a-killer-website-with-html5-and-css3